-It’s winter for our friends in the Southern Hemisphere, but many of us are sizzling in the summer heat, depicted here on canvas by Renoir, Monet, Gauguin, Van Gogh, and the underappreciated Mary Cassatt.
+It’s winter for our friends in the Southern Hemisphere, but many of us are sizzling in the summer heat, depicted here on canvas by Renoir, Monet, Gauguin, Van Gogh, and Mary Cassatt.

 Then followed that beautiful season...
 Summer…

 Filled was the air with a dreamy and magical light; and the landscape

 Lay as if new created in all the freshness of childhood.